FREE Case Review (866) 588-0600

 What was Asbestos Used for?

 Asbestos is a natural mineral that was mined by itself or within other ores extensively up until its federal ban in 1980.
-Many everyday products contained asbestos because of its insulation qualities.
+Many everyday products contain asbestos because of its insulation qualities.
 However, its uses were not just limited to insulation itself and could be found in anything from clothing to roofing shingles.

 • Friction products such as railroad and automotive brakes and clutches